HubSpot: Template creation

 Changing the object for a template

-Sometimes you convert a template for Deals, but then realize you want to use it with Contact or Company records instead.
+For example, let's say you've created a Deal template for HubSpot, and you later want it to be a Company template instead.
 No problem - you can change the object associated with your template at any time.

-When the Tokens list appears, you'll see the HubSpot object this template is currently assigned to.
+The token list will appear, and at the top you'll see the object this template is currently assigned to.
 Click Change.